Challenges for property managers

 Costs

-The rise in additional expenditures brought on by taking on more projects is one of the toughest obstacles a property management must overcome.
+The rise in additional expenditures brought on by taking on more projects is one of the toughest obstacles property management must overcome.
 Tenants keep complaining, contractors need to be paid, and mistakes are made.
 Your profit margin will soon be declining, and you and your accountant will soon be at odds.

 Managing Time